 The Big Lunch is the UK’s annual get together for neighbours.
 A simple act of community, friendship and fun.
-Great for neighbourhoods, perfect for building community spirit… but good for business?
+Great for neighbourhoods, perfect for building community spirit… but is it good for business?

 Here at the Eden Project, not only do we hold a monthly Big Lunch for our team — we offer our employees an extra day of annual leave if they organise a Big Lunch in their community.
 Many businesses are already offering volunteer days — yet only 19% of employees, on average, use these days.
 By encouraging employees to host their own Big Lunches, and by bringing The Big Lunch to work, businesses could find some surprisingly pleasing results…